OwenDiBacco/Convert-Youtube-URL-to-Transcript/README.md

 ## Running-The-Application

-1. run the _ module
+1. run the Takedown and Transcript.pu module
 2. paste a link to either a YouTube video or playlist in the text box
 3. optionally, select the check box that will allow you to create an AI-generated worksheet representing the material